tyler-alway/RESTfulSum/README.md

 # RESTfulSum

+## Description
+This is an implmentation of a RESTful API that takes in integers through POST requests sums them thorugh GET requests and deletes all values through DELETE requests.

 ## Running
 In the root directory of the project type:
 `mvn package`
 `cp target/api.war <Your tomcat installation dir>/webapps`

+ You must have Maven, Tomcat9, and java 8 installed.

 ## Useage